ferops-tech/devops-demo-projects/README.md

 # 💻 DevOps Demo Project

-A hands-on **DevOps portfolio project** demonstrating **end-to-end infrastructure, deployment, and monitoring skills**.
+A hands-on **DevOps portfolio project** demonstrating end-to-end deployment, infrastructure-as-code, containerization, and observability in a fully reproducible workflow.
-This project showcases practical abilities with **containerization, infrastructure-as-code, and observability**, in a clear, reproducible format.

 ---